darrylcauldwell/darrylcauldwell.github.io/content/post/veba-knative.md

 So we can see all events are of the same Type: but the Subject: is populated with descriptive name.
 The subject contents maps to the vCenter Server event description a list of descriptions by vCenter Server version can be found [here](https://github.com/lamw/vcenter-event-mapping).

-Note: At the time of running the example didn't seem to be working correctly and did not output the CloudEvent Data.
+Note: At the time of running the example didn't seem to be working correctly as it did not output the CloudEvent Data.

 ## Creating A Knative Function